kubeluk/SolidDCAT-Profile/spec.md

 ### Updating a Catalog Resource

-Solid DCAT catalog resources MAY be modified using N3 patches as defined in the Solid Protocol (§5.3.1).
+Clients can modify Solid DCAT catalog resources using N3 patches as defined in the Solid Protocol (§5.3.1).

 ### Removing a Catalog Resource